Skip to content

 Accreditation Targets

-Our objective is for all hotels within the group to achieve Silver accreditation under the Independent Green Hospitality Programme by the end of 2024 and Gold accreditation by 2025.
+Our aim is for all hotels to achieve Silver accreditation under the Independent Green Hospitality Programme by the end of 2024 and Gold accreditation by 2025.
+We continue to measure our performance and invest in further reductions to support sustainable growth.

 Landfill Waste Reduction